tribblix/build/patches/openjdk21/README.txt

 JDK 21 now that jdk20 has been forked off.

 Issues known that indicate serious bugs, likely due to not integrating loom correctly as they date back to that change.
-Sepcifically, I suspect we need to provide a working DefaultPoller implementation rather than the current stub.
+Specifically, I suspect we need to provide a working DefaultPoller implementation rather than the current stub.
 * jshell doesn't work